-🕱 Yes 🗆 No
+× Yes No

-The Fund considers all of the mandatory PAI on sustainability factors which are relevant to the investment for the portion allocated to sustainable investments, as described above in response to the question, "How have the indicators for adverse impacts on sustainability factors been taken into account?"
+The fund considers all of the mandatory PAI on sustainability factors which are relevant to the investment for the portion allocated to sustainable investments, as described above in response to the question, "How have the indicators for adverse impacts on sustainability factors been taken into account?"

-The portion of the Fund that is not made of sustainable investments considers the PAI only in part through the Fund's exclusionary criteria, as follows:
+The portion of the fund that is not made of sustainable investments considers the PAI only in part through the fund's exclusionary criteria, as follows:

-- The Fund excludes issuers which derive a certain percentage of revenue from thermal coal mining and extraction, or a portion of revenue from coal-fired power generation.
-The Fund therefore considers the PAI indicator 4: exposure to companies active in the fossil fuel sector. - The Fund excludes issuers which have committed violations of the UN Global Compact, the UN Guiding Principles on Business and Human Rights, or the ILO Fundamental Principles, or which have experienced very severe controversies relating to violations of the OECD Guidelines for Multinational Enterprises.
-The Fund therefore considers the PAI indicator number 10: violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - The Fund excludes issuers which derive any revenue from controversial weapons manufacturing or retail.
-The Fund therefore considers the PAI indicator 14: exposure to controversial weapons.
+- The fund excludes issuers which derive a certain percentage of revenue from thermal coal mining and extraction, or a portion of revenue from coal-fired power generation.
+The fund therefore considers the PAI indicator 4: exposure to companies active in the fossil fuel sector. - The fund excludes issuers which have committed violations of the UN Global Compact, the UN Guiding Principles on Business and Human Rights, or the ILO Fundamental Principles, or which have experienced significant controversies relating to violations of the OECD Guidelines for Multinational Enterprises.
+The fund therefore considers the PAI indicator number 10: violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - The fund excludes issuers which derive any revenue from controversial weapons manufacturing or retail.
+The fund therefore considers the PAI indicator 14: exposure to controversial weapons.

-The Fund will make information available on how it has incorporated the PAIs into the Fund in its periodic reports to investors.
+The fund will make information available on how it has incorporated the PAIs into the fund in its periodic reports to investors.